Google Setup

 Instructions

-2. Use the Create New drop-down menu then choose Form to make a new form
+2. Use the Create button then choose Form to make a new form

 3. In the form you need to make three required questions